skylabaseInc/kc-mobile/README.md

 * Ensure you have Node 6.10.0+ and NPM 3+ installed.
 * Install Node packages `npm i`
+* Install Service Worker Lib `npm install -g sw-precache` use `sudo` if it fails first time.

 ## Development
 * Follow instructions at https://github.com/mifosio/demo-server and start demo-server